ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 ## Install a DLC for dev/test

-Installing a Chrome OS DLC on a device is similar to installing a Chrome OS package:
+Installing a ChromeOS DLC on a device is similar to installing a ChromeOS
+package:

 *   Build the DLC: `emerge-${BOARD} chromeos-base/demo-dlc`
 *   Build DLC image and copy the DLC to device: